yjfdl123/image_classify/README.md

 # How To Start Server
 ## 1. install docker
+Please open the official website of docker and follow the prompts to install docker.
+The official website of docker is as follows https://docs.docker.com/desktop/mac/install/.
 ## 2. Start Containers
 ### Choose Local Path
-Download the homework compressed package and extract it to a local directory. e.g. My local directory is /Users/yangjiangfeng/01_icode/leetcode/baidu/personal-code/homework_yjf/scripts.
+Download the compressed file in the mail and extract it to a local directory. e.g. My local directory is /Users/yangjiangfeng/01_icode/leetcode/baidu/personal-code/homework_yjf/scripts.

 ### start container